-The Coucher Book of Whalley written by the 13th century Abbots at Whalley monastery recorded de Mitton genelogy from the early middle- ages (12th century) and has been relied on.
+The Coucher Book of Whalley written by the 13th century Abbots at Whalley monastery recorded de Mitton genealogy from the early middle- ages (12th century) and has been relied on.

 The Reverend George Ackerley’s book The History of the Parrish of Mitton (pub.
-1947) has both the early “de Mitton” family and the Shireburne genealogy.
+1947) has both the early “de Mitton” family and the Shireburne genealogy descendant from Otto de Mitton.
 I suspect Ackerley relied on records at Stonyhurst albeit with some mistakes.

 The 1974 genealogy by Daniel Sommerfeldt of York, British Columbia also has a good genealogy back to the late 16th century.
 That same genealogy of the Craven Mittons can be found at: http://familytreemaker.genealogy.com/users/c/u/n/LindaHCunningham/GENE4-0001.html.

-This Joesph Mitton ties in precisely to Edmund Mittons 1906 Canadian genealogy.
-He documents “Squire” Joesph Mitton sons and grandsons from Horton in Ribbelsdale and those who immigrated to Newfoundland and Ontario in the late 18th and early 19th century.
+This Joseph Mitton ties in precisely to Edmund Mittons 1906 Canadian genealogy.
+He documents “Squire” Joseph Mitton sons and grandsons from Horton in Ribbelsdale and those who immigrated to Newfoundland and Ontario in the late 18th and early 19th century.
 The genealogy record was further extended through the US line by Manley H. Mitton.
-He was Edmund Mittons grandson and wrote and compiled his genealogy based on his grandfathers primary document from 1906.
+He was Edmund Mittons grandson and wrote and compiled his genealogy based on his grandfathers hand written primary genealogy document from 1906.

 * First initiated in 1538 the Bishops’ transcripts were copies made from Parish records by the officiating clergyman of births, marriages and deaths that were sent to his bishop.